MrCurtis/CIrcleLimit/README.md

     xvfb-run sbt

-Once on the sbt command run the tests to check that everything is working correctly.
+Once on the sbt command-line run the tests to check that everything is working correctly.

     test